microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/local_microk8s.md

 * Authenticate Azure CLI

-We'll start by authenticating our CLI with Azure, **replacing the values below** with the output from the command we issued to create service principal earlier (`az ad sp create-for-rbac`).
+We'll start by authenticating our CLI with Azure, **replacing the values below** with the output from the command we issued to create service principal earlier (`az ad sp create-for-rbac`) in the prerequisite section of this guide.

 ```
 az login --service-principal -u appId -p password --tenant tenant